 The Philips model electric toothbrushes use magnetic levitation pulse motors.
 These are high quality motors with stable amplitude (more on this later) output.
 The stability keeps the vibration from varying from harsh to week as this can cause damage to gums.

 This vibration frequency is higher in lesser-end electric toothbrushes.
 The kinetic energy (more on this later) is unstable.
-The unstability makes the kinetic energy transmission bruise teeth and irritate the gums, leading to discomfort for the user.

 Electric toothbrush amplitude explanation